-The non-clinical village manager has had previous management roles within Summerset.
-The village manager is supported by a care centre manager, who is a RN with a current annual practising certificate and has many years of health management experience with relevant training.
+The care centre manager is a RN with a current annual practising certificate and has many years of health management experience with relevant training.
+They are supported by an experienced clinical nurse leader.

-The Governance body for Summerset is the Operational and Clinical Steering Committee, which is run bimonthly and chaired by the General Manager of Operations and Customer Experience.
+The Governance body for Summerset is the Operational and Clinical Steering Committee, which is run bi-monthly and chaired by the General Manager of Operations and Customer Experience.
 All members on the committee hold senior roles in Summerset.
 There is an overarching strategic business plan in place for the company, with national goals.
 The strategic plan reflects a leadership commitment to collaborate with Māori, aligns with the Ministry of Health strategies and addresses barriers to equitable service delivery.
-Summerset on Summerhill has a site-specific business plan called "key village activities".
+Summerset by the Sea has a site-specific business plan called "key village activities".
 This document includes goals around seven dimensions: financial performance; residents' satisfaction; pandemic planning and management; staff satisfaction; high-quality care; health and safety; and sustainability/social responsibility.
 The village manager completes three-monthly progress reports toward these identified goals.
-Summerset maintains a dementia-friendly recognition.